Rojava–Islamist conflict: Raqqa offensive

-During the summer of 2015, Turkey began bombing YPG and PKK positions in Syria and Iraq.

-On 13 February 2016, Turkey began shelling the Kurdish-held areas in northern Syria.

 2017

 The Syrian Democratic Forces (SDF), supported by the US, launched the Second Battle of Raqqa against the Islamic State on 6 June 2017 and declared victory in the city on 17 October 2017.
 Bombardment by the US-led coalition led to the destruction of most of the city, including civilian infrastructure.
 Some 270,000 people were said to have fled Raqqa.

 2018

 On 20 January 2018, Turkey launched Operation Olive Branch alleging that the Government ruling in Afrin were terrorists.
 The operation was to be spearheaded by the Turkish Armed Forces and their allies in the Turkish-backed Free Syrian Army.
 On the same day, the Turkish Air Force bombed more than 100 targets in Afrin.
 On 28 January 2018, Syria's antiquities department and the British-based Syrian Observatory for Human Rights said that Turkish shelling had seriously damaged the ancient temple of Ain Dara at Afrin.
 Syria called for international pressure on Turkey "to prevent the targeting of archaeological and cultural sites".
 On 20 February 2018, a Syrian army convoy consisting of 50 vehicles had arrived in Afrin through the Ziyarat border crossing and were deployed to different areas.
 Five vehicles reached the center of the city of Afrin.